anvaka/pm/about/README.md

 Some packages are connected by lines.
 It means one package depend on another.
 Image above shows only very close connections.
 We can also see all connections, but the image becomes obscure by amount of connections.
-Click on the image below to see a video demo:

 ![Go packages with edges](https://raw.githubusercontent.com/anvaka/pm/master/images/go_image_all_links.png)